HOW TO WOO A WOMAN

 She exercises in class once a week to make sure she's doing it right, then repeats the routines at home.
 She aims to lose weight gradually -- she has about 80 pounds to go -- and hopes to eventually run a 5-kilometer race.

 Grace is already following by example, playing with the resistance bands when her mom exercises in her playroom.
 "Kind of funny -- she's 4 years old and she wants to exercise, too.
 Honestly, growing up, I didn't have that," Auyer says.
-"One of my goals, besides making myself healthy, is to really instill that in my daughter so that she doesn't have to go through what I'm going through.
+"One of my goals, besides making myself healthy, is to instill that in my daughter so that she doesn't have to go through what I'm going through.

 "I'm setting her up for potentially having diabetes as well because of the history in my family," Auyer says.
 "Hopefully, that won't be her curse, but if we can cut it now -- get her to see that this is what Mommy does, we exercise -- then it's not so foreign."